 The sponsor shall register the multi-regional clinical trials with CTRI for the internationally registered trials, where India is one of the centers.

 In the CTRI, the following details are necessary.

 - Indian investigators,

 - Indian target sample size and

 - Date of enrollment

-There is no charge for registering a trial.
+There is no charge to register for a trial.
 Registered trials are also freely accessible to the public.

 When is a trial considered to be registered?

-A trial is considered to be registered when internationally agreed set of information about the design, conduct and administration of clinical trials is publicly available in a Primary Registry, before the enrollment of the first patient
+A trial is registered when an internationally agreed set of information about the design, conduct, and administration of clinical trials is publicly available in a Primary Registry before the enrollment of the first patient

 What is the UTN?